webdriverio/webdriverio/website/docs/Options.md

 ## WebdriverIO

-The following options can be used with WebdriverIO in standalone as well as using the `@wdio/cli` testrunner.
+The following options (including the ones listed above) can be used with WebdriverIO in standalone:

 ### automationProtocol